 The complainant has the right to bypass the line management structure and take their complaint direct to the Chairman.
 The Chairman has the right to refer the complaint back to management if they feel that the management without any conflict of interest can more appropriately investigate the complaint.

-If there is evidence of criminal activity then the investigating officer should inform the police. will ensure that an internal investigation does not hinder a formal police investigation.
+If there is evidence of criminal activity then the investigating officer should inform the police.
+Age UK North CumbriaAge UK North Cumbria will ensure that an internal investigation does not hinder a formal police investigation.

 Timescales